Richard Nunez (artist)

-Biography
+Early life and education

-Richard Nunez was born in 1961 in Fort Wayne, Indiana, to Esther and Henry Nunez, both of Apache Indian descent.
-Nunez's parents did not tell Richard about his heritage because they did not want him to have to endure prejudices aimed at Native Americans.
-He says he did not find out about his heritage until 2004.
+Richard Nunez was born in 1961 in Fort Wayne, Indiana, to Esther and Henry Nunez, both of Apache Indian descent, although he did not find out about his heritage until 2004.

 Nunez attended Southside High School in Fort Wayne, graduating in 1979.
-He says he started drawing artistic influence that would decades later be found in his work from the highly stylized comic books of this era.
-His early sketches show this influence.
-During high school, Nunez worked at WMEE radio station from 1978 to 1979 as a maintenance engineer when that station was switching from AM to FM frequency.
+During high school, Nunez worked at WMEE radio station from 1978 to 1979 as a maintenance engineer.

-In 1979, Nunez married his first wife and daughter Erica Lynn was born in 1981.
-His second child, Ryan Nathaniel, was born in 1985.
+Career

-At the urging of his wife, Nunez left the radio station but was not yet ready to become a full-time, professional artist.
-He would spend the next 20 years working in various capacities but always with art as his passion.
-Nunez worked such jobs ranging from a dishwasher in a Mexican restaurant, grocery store bagger, salesman at Home Depot and Montgomery Wards, forklift operator, bartender, standup comic and singer.
-He was briefly married for a 2nd time.
+At the urging of his first wife, Nunez left the radio station.
+He spent the next 20 years working in various jobs, including a dishwasher in a Mexican restaurant, grocery store bagger, salesman at Home Depot and Montgomery Wards, forklift operator, bartender, standup comic and singer.

-In 1993, after two failed marriages and a desire to become an artist, Nunez decided to move to Phoenix, Arizona. to find his path in life.
-During the trip from Indiana to Arizona, Nunez passed through Dallas when his car broke down.
+In 1993, Nunez decided to move to Phoenix, Arizona.
+During the trip from Indiana to Arizona, his car broke down in Dallas.
 Without the funds to pay for repairs, Nunez was taken in by an uncle and never left.

-Nunez then spent the next 13 years working in the hospitality industry as a bartender, waiter and head trainer for several high-volume establishments.
+Nunez then spent the next 13 years working in the hospitality industry as a bartender, waiter and head trainer.
 He eventually became the general manager for a wine bar in Highland Village, TX, 30 minutes outside of Dallas.
-The wine bar gave hime a venue where he could showcase his pieces by painting live in front of the evening's guests.
-He knew that he could increase his art's visibility by making the wine bar more successful.

 Richard Nunez promoting Dan Aykroyd's wine label back in February 2009.

 Finally, in 2005, at the age of 45, Nunez was ready to pursue art full-time.
-He says his birthday that year made him realize he was in a now-or-never situation to chase his dream of becoming a working artist.
-It was also at this time that he met his current wife, Nancy Nunez, whom Nunez cites as his muse and has since become the art director of Nunez's NINA Art, the company he founded to showcase his work.
-NINA Art draws its name from Nunez's nickname for Nancy.
+He founded a company, NINA Art, to showcase his work.